In order to make all acupuncture thorough and effective one must first cure the spirit.

 Here are some highlights of our programs:

-- Our Master of Acupuncture degree program can be completed in 36 months.
+- Intensive-based Master of Acupuncture degree.
+This program can be completed in 36 months.
 It begins with a series of 14-18 day intensive sessions spread out over the first two years of the program.
-These intensives are taught in person at our campus in Gainesville, FL.
-The final year of the program is a year-long clinical residency in the Academy’s teaching clinic in Gainesville.
+These intensives are taught at our campus in Gainesville, FL.
+The final year of the program is a year-long clinical residency in the Academy’s clinic in Gainesville.

-- The Certificate in Chinese Herbal Studies can be completed in 27 months and is taught concurrently with the Acupuncture program.
-The final year is a year-long clinical residency in the Academy’s teaching clinic in Gainesville.
+- Intensive-based Certificate in Chinese Herbal Studies.
+This program can be completed in 27 months and is taught concurrently with the Acupuncture program.
+The final year of the program is a year-long clinical residency in the Academy’s clinic in Gainesville.

-- Our programs provide a flexible learning schedule giving students the independence of studying at their own pace, while still ensuring a high level of education and competency.
-Many students are able to work full-time during the first two years of the program while they are travelling to intensive sessions.
+- Flexible Study.
+Our intensive-based scheduling offers students the opportunity and independence of studying during intersessions.
+Many students are able to work full-time during the first two years of the program when they are between sessions.

-- Our dedication to remaining a small school enables us to offer highly personalized attention and instruction, with class sizes ranging from18 to 25 students.
+- Personal Learning Experience.
+Our commitment to remaining a small school enables us to offer highly personalized attention and instruction, with class sizes ranging from 18 to 25 students.

-- All members of our gifted faculty are also acupuncture practitioners and/or herbalists, many of whom travel from across the country to share their extensive clinical experience with the next generation of practitioners.
+- Experienced and Professional Faculty.
+All members of our gifted faculty are also acupuncture practitioners and/or herbalists, many of whom travel from across the country to share their extensive clinical experience with the next generation of practitioners.

-- Our nationally-accredited program prepares students to sit for the NCCAOM acupuncture board examinations.
+- Nationally-accredited.
+Our programs prepare students to sit for the NCCAOM board examinations.
 It also satisfies the licensure eligibility standards of most U.S. states.

-- Title IV federal financial aid is available for qualified students.
+- Financial Aid.
+Title IV federal financial aid is available for qualified students.

 We invite you to review this material carefully.
 If you have specific questions, or wish to arrange a visit to the school, please feel free to call, write or e-mail us.
 We wish you the best on your journey.